pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 biological systematics.
-The taxonomic name usage consists of three parts: one or more words identifying the taxon (these can be Latinized or take the form of an identifier), followed by the name of the author of the taxon, followed by a taxonomic status containing information about the type of the taxonomic name usage.
+The taxonomic name usage consists of three parts: one or more words identifying the taxon (these can be Latinized or take the form of an identifier), followed by the name of the author of the taxon, followed by a taxonomic name status containing information about the type of the taxonomic name usage.
 In the example, "*Heser stoevi*" is the binomial Latinized species name, "Deltschev" is the name of the person who described the taxon and "sp. n." bears nomenclatural information indicating that this is a species new to